aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/isoentry/_index.md

 Returns a string that represents the current entry.

 **Returns:**
-java.lang.String - a string that represents the current entry
+java.lang.String - the name of the entry